 For those of you wanting more background information on why strong glutes are important, keep reading!

 Strong Glutes Improve Function, Prevent Injury, and Increase Power

-Your butt, backside, tush, bum – your back end – is made up of the gluteus muscles: the maximus, medius, and minimus.
-These muscles do a lot more than give your behind shape and roundness.
+Your butt, backside, tush, bum – your back end – is made up of the gluteus muscles: the Maximus, medius, and minimus.
+These muscles do a lot more than give you behind shape and roundness.
 They play an essential role in the alignment and stability of your entire body.

 When you’re running or walking, your glutes help to stabilize the pelvis and keep you moving forward by extending the hip.
 The entire alignment of your pelvis, torso, and legs depends upon having strong glutes.
 Simply think of your legs as a chain and your glutes as an anchor to which this chain is attached.

 If you don’t have strong glutes, it can allow the alignment of your lower body to get out of balance.
 This can lead to injuries like shin splints, IT band syndrome, and a runner’s knee.
 If your glutes aren’t strong enough, other muscles take over.